-Haglunds Deformity is an enlargement of part of the bone on the back of the heel which irritates the soft tissues around the Achilles tendon and causes heel pain.
-It is also known as Pump Bump or Mulhulland Deformity.
+Haglunds Deformity is an enlargement of part of the bone on the back of the heel.
+It irritates the soft tissues around the Achilles tendon and causes heel pain.

 You may be genetically disposed to Haglunds Deformity by your foot shape, or it can be caused by muscle tightness or friction from shoes.

-With Haglunds Deformity, friction over the back of the heel causes the formation of bone spurs in the heel as the body lays down extra layers of bone to try and protect itself.
+With Haglund's Deformity, friction over the back of the heel causes the formation of bone spurs on the heel as the body lays down extra layers of bone to try and protect itself.

 The most common symptoms of Haglunds Deformity are: